sassoftware/saspy/saspy/doc/source/install.rst

 IOM using COM
 =============
-New in 3.1.0, this access method uses Windows COM to connect to the SAS IOM provider.
+New in 3.1.0, this user contributed access method uses Windows COM to connect to the SAS IOM provider.
 It is similar to the other IOM access method, but there is no Java dependency.
 Connections from Windows clients to local and remote SAS 9.4 hosts are supported.

 SAS Enterprise Guide or SAS Integration Technologies Client (a free download from SAS support) is required to install the SAS COM library on your client system.